thehyve/cbioportal/docs/File-Formats.md

 47. **ASCN.TOTAL_COPY_NUMBER (Optional)**: Total copy number of the gene.
 48. **ASCN.MINOR_COPY_NUMBER (Optional)**: Copy number of the minor allele.
 49. **ASCN.ASCN_INTEGER_COPY_NUMER (Optional)**: Absolute integer copy-number estimate.

+### Zygosity status annotations
+Zygosity status for mutations is supported and may be added using namespaces, described [here](#adding-mutation-annotation-columns-through-namespaces).
+If Zygosity data is present in the MAF:
+- the deployed cBioPortal instance will display additional columns in the mutation table showing Zygosity data.
+- oncoprint will show zygosity status in sample tiles.

+**The ZYGOSITY.status column is optional.
+If `ZYGOSITY` is a defined namespace in `meta_mutations_extended.txt`, then this column is required.**

+50. **ZYGOSITY.status (Optional)**: zygosity of mutation.
+"Homozygous", "Heterozygous", "Unknown", "NA" or empty cell.

 ### Example MAF
 An example MAF can be found in the cBioPortal test study [study_es_0](https://github.com/cBioPortal/cbioportal/blob/master/core/src/test/scripts/test_data/study_es_0/data_mutations_extended.maf).